Prospectus proceedings in Finantsinspektsioon

 Obligation to publish a prospectus and the information document

-A prospectus must be prepared and published for public offerings of securities in accordance with Regulation (EU) 2017/1129 of the European Parliament and of the Council (the "Prospectus Regulation") if the total sales price of the securities offered across all Member States exceeds EUR 8,000,000 over a one-year period.
-This prospectus must be approved by the Finantsinspektsioon.
+For public offerings of securities, a prospectus must be prepared and published in accordance with Regulation (EU) 2017/1129 of the European Parliament and the Council (the "Prospectus Regulation"), if the total sales price of the securities across all member states exceeds €8,000,000 within a one-year period.
+The Finantsinspektsioon must approve the mentioned prospectus.

-A prospectus is not required if:
+A prospectus does not need to be published if:

-• The securities offered have a denomination per unit of at least EUR 100,000;
+• The securities offered have a nominal value of at least €100,000 each;

-• The offer of securities is to investors who acquire securities for a total consideration of at least EUR 100,000 per investor, per each separate offer.
+• The securities are offered to investors who acquire securities for at least €100,000 per investor for each separate offer.

 Requirements for the Information Document for the Offering of Securities